kartikey-udainiya/bananaClickGame/README.md

 How to run the Project.
 1. clone the project.
-2. Install the dependencies <npm i>
+2. Install the dependencies "npm i"
-3. Run the frontend <npm run dev>
+3. Run the frontend "npm run dev"
-4. Run the backend <npm run server>
+4. Run the backend "npm run server"